 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-The generic form of Strattera is called atomoxetine, and we'll use these terms interchangeably throughout this article, as they refer to the same active drug.
+Strattera is a medication that's FDA-approved to treat attention deficit hyperactivity disorder (ADHD).
+The generic form of the drug is called atomoxetine, and we'll use these terms interchangeably throughout this article as they refer to the same active drug ingredient.

-An extensive meta-study was published in 2013 to evaluate the results from many individual studies on the efficacy of Strattera for ADHD.
+An extensive meta-study was published in 2013 to evaluate the results from many clinical trials on the efficacy of Strattera for ADHD.
 Data from over 3,000 patients who participated in clinical trials was included.

-This review demonstrated that Strattera was effective on average.
-ADHD symptoms were reduced as reported by both patients and clinicians.
-However the researchers did note that the medication “has a poor benefit-risk balance for the treatment of adults with ADHD,” because the benefits were mild and the side effects were worse than with placebo treatment.
+The study authors concluded that Strattera is effective, but “has a poor benefit-risk balance for the treatment of adults with ADHD,” because the benefits were mild and the side effects were worse than placebo treatment.

 Strattera Side Effects

-A medical paper examined the side effects of Strattera and found that the most common side effects were relatively standard, including headache, abdominal pain and nausea.
+A medical review examined the side effects of Strattera and found that the most common side effects were more mild, including headache, abdominal pain and nausea.

 The following cardiovascular side effects were also reported as “common side effects” of the drug: increase in heart rate, sinus tachycardia, increase in systolic blood pressure, increase in diastolic blood pressure, heart palpitations.

 Around 4% of children and adolescents taking the medication had an increase in heart rate of greater than 25 beats, which is a significant increase.

 Given the increased risk of severe side effects for children and adolescents, it may be beneficial for their guardians to speak with their doctor about alternative medications that do not confer these risks.